Intellego Learning Portal User Experience Design A human-centred approach to creating experiences

 How do you create an easy to use portal where admins can build, edit and update their training programs?

-too hard to use.
+A powerful tool, too hard to use.

 Intellego is a fantastic software company that builds digital learning portals for some of Australia’s most prominent organisations.
 Their portals are customisable so that admins can write training programs for their employees, uploading and editing them directly in the system without the help of a developer.
 The training is critical as it keeps employees up to speed and compliant with industry regulations and procedures.
 Their clients come from a range of industries, especially finance.